phillipluong/TFT-Set4-EDA/README.md

      style="float: left; margin-right: 5px;"
      width="500px;" />

+__Figure 2: Overall Number of Placements in Patch 10.25__

 Notably, there are far fewer 1st and 8th placements compared to all other rankings.
 I had a 8.96% win rate (12/134), which is much lower than the expected 12.5% winrate.
 Conversely, my loss rate was also 8.96%, which shows that I did quite well to prevent the maximal LP loss each game.
 Also of note, you always gain at least 10 LP for coming in the top 4.
 Over the four weeks, I had a 69/134 top 4 placement rate (51.49%), which is better than the expected rate.

 - Wins were mostly collected from playing: Dusk, Hunter Adept, Ninja Shade, and Legendary Comps.
 There was also 1 win from 9 elderwood.
 - Top 4 Comps also included: 9 Mages, Divine Hunters, Enlightened, Moonlight Reroll

 Here's a word cloud of my personal summary of the compositions I played.
 Since I consider myself a 'semi-flexible' player, the descriptions of my compositions will differ depending on the kind of units that appear in my shop.

+__Figure 3: A word cloud of the typical compositions I played during Patch 10.25__

 <img src="images/compositions_word_cloud.png"
      alt="Composition Word Cloud"